East-Central and Southeast Iowa Crop

 Note: Seed treatments may not provide adequate protection from black cutworms.
 See page 76 of the May 9, 2005 Integrated Crop Management Newsletter and the May 5, 2011 ICM News article.

 Projected first cutting dates and further information is available at this ICM News article.
-Also note the similarity in dates with the University of Illinois Bulletin and the Wisconsin Pest Bulletin.
+You may also want to follow the University of Illinois Bulletin and the Wisconsin Pest Bulletin.

 Once 300 GDD have